 Which gained full independent status as a state university in 1965, is a public, Carnegie Bac/Diverse Historically Black College/University (HBCU) with approximately 2,000 students.
 Central State is an open access institution with emphasis on programs of importance to African American students.
 Among these are programs in scientific and technological fields where minorities have traditionally been underrepresented and in which there is excellent future growth potential.
 Central State has Colleges of Education, Arts and Sciences, and Business and Industry, the latter of which includes Departments of Manufacturing Engineering and Water Resources Management.

-A Carnegie RU/H institution with about 9,000 graduate students, was founded in 1850 by the Marianists.
+A Carnegie RU/H institution with about 7,400 undergraduate students, was founded in 1850 by the Marianists.
 With approximately 11,000 students, it is the largest private university in Ohio and a top ten Catholic institution.
 UD is committed to transformative education, preparing students for lives of personal and civic responsibility.
 STEM units at the university reside in the College of Arts and Sciences and the School of Engineering.

 Established in 1968, is a young, comprehensive institution with 19,000 students and a Carnegie classification of RU/H. Wright State’s mission is to be a catalyst for educational excellence in the Miami Valley region with an emphasis on access to scholarship and learning.
 STEM units at Wright State reside in the Colleges of Science & Mathematics, Engineering & Computer Science, and the Boonshoft School of Medicine.